Vanity (singer): Religion

 Matthews met actor Sam J. Jones in 1992 during filming of Da Vinci's War.
 Jones invited Matthews to read the Bible with him during a lunch break.
 Matthews became a born-again Christian, and stated in interviews that she would not play any more sexualized roles.
 She renounced her stage name Vanity and reverted to her birth name Denise Matthews.
-She traveled extensively throughout the South with her friend and agent Benjamin Jimerson-Phillips, giving her testimony of conversion to Christianity.
+She traveled extensively throughout the South of the United States with her friend and agent Benjamin Jimerson-Phillips, giving her testimony of conversion to Christianity.

 In 1994, Matthews rushed to the hospital for near-fatal kidney failure from a drug overdose.
 Doctors said she had three days to live while on life support.
 She remained in hospital for three months.
 Jimerson-Phillips telegramed her condition to Prince.
-She explained that Jesus appeared and said that if she promised to abandon her Vanity persona, He would save her.
+She explained that Jesus appeared and said that if she promised to abandon her Vanity persona, he would save her.

 Upon recovery, Matthews ended her performing career by cutting off ties with Hollywood and shunning her former life in show business.
 She devoted herself to born-again Christianity.
-In 1995, she said, "When I came to the Lord Jesus Christ, I threw out about 1,000 tapes of mine— every interview, every tape, every video, everything."
+In 1995, she said, "When I came to the Lord Jesus Christ, I threw out about 1,000 tapes of mine – every interview, every tape, every video, everything."
 Jimerson-Phillips stated: "I was there at her apartment at The Grand in Sherman Oaks, when she just started dumping things down the incinerator.
-I grabbed some of the items including a painting titled Tailspin, by famed artist Olivia; a cassette hand painted by Prince of unreleased music; and an assortment of other items I didn't want to see go into the trash.
+I grabbed some of the items, including a painting titled Tailspin, by famed artist Olivia; a cassette hand painted by Prince of unreleased music; and an assortment of other items I didn't want to see go into the trash.
 I even had to go down to the office and ask them to retrieve her gold album she had thrown away."

 After a kidney transplant in 1997, Matthews dedicated the rest of her life full-time to Christ.
 She made speaking engagements at churches worldwide and she headed Pure Hearts Ministries in Fremont, California.

 In 2010, Matthews released her autobiography, Blame It On Vanity: Hollywood, Hell and Heaven.